Iran's final report blames air defence operator error for Ukraine plane crash

 Ukraine has said the compensation should be set through talks, taking into account international practice, once the causes of the tragedy are established and those responsible are brought to justice.

-Reporting by Dubai newsroom and Natalia Zinets in Kyiv; editing by Mark Heinrich
+Reporting by Dubai newsroom, Natalia Zinets in Kyiv, Allison Lampert in Montreal, and Steve Scherer in Ottawa; editing by Mark Heinrich and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.